 (2) Jurisdiction is conferred on the Supreme Court with respect to any other proceedings arising under the Competition Code of Western Australia.

-[Section 55 amended by No. 59 of 2004 s.
+[Section 55 amended: No. 59 of 2004 s.
 141.]

 56. References in Competition Code taken to be references to State courts